 - Ability to drop seat height much more than a traditional wheelchair to get the person's feet in a good position on the floor if they are a "foot ambulator.”

-- The Encore Pedal Rocker provides a caregiver activated gentle rocking motion for people that need the sensory input to reduce agitation.
-I have also used this feature to compensate for fluctuating rigidity or spasticity since it "moves" with the patient.
+- The Encore Broda Pedal Chair provides a caregiver activated gentle rocking motion for people that need the sensory input to reduce agitation.
+I have also used this feature to compensate for fluctuating rigidity or spasticity since it “moves” with the patient.

-- They are pretty indestructible - I have had some of my most physically challenging patients use a Broda product because they have destroyed some of the other wheelchairs due to hypertonicity and severe tremors.
+- They are pretty indestructible – I have had some of my most physically challenging patients use these because they have destroyed some of the other wheelchairs due to hypertonicity and severe tremors.

 - You don't need additional cushions!
 The Comfort Tension Seating feature provides all the pressure relief required.